bertvv/ansible-role-samba/README.md

 This is a simple guide to connect your samba server with a ldap server.
 NOTE this guide is not fully working and is only here to help you start!

-first of all we need to set `samba_passdb_backend` to point at your ldap server (you can also set an ip address instead of your hostname).
+First of all we need to set `samba_passdb_backend` to point at your ldap server (you can also set an ip address instead of your hostname).

 ```Yaml